cytoflow/cytoflow/docs/dev_manual/examples/examples.rst

 Examples
 ********

-These tutorials illustrate some of the capabilities of the `cytoflow` library.
+These examples illustrate some of the advanced capabilities of the `cytoflow` library.
 They are generated from the example notebooks and data sets in the ``cytoflow-$VERSION-examples-advanced.zip`` file, available from the ``Releases`` tab at `the project homepage <https://github.com/cytoflow/cytoflow/>`_.
 Feel free